PeterCullenBurbery/PeterCullenBurbery/README.md

 I like Wikipedia, which I edit a lot.
 I also like freecodecamp.org founded by Quincy Larson.
 I also like lichess.org where I sometimes play chess.

+I like Star Wars the first six movies.
+I don't think the new movies are canonical.

 I have completed freecodecamp.org's responsive web design curriculum at https://www.freecodecamp.org/certification/petercullenburbery/responsive-web-design.

 I have a website at peterburbery.com.
 I have a page that serves as a repository for information about the SI at https://peterburbery.com/the-international-system-of-units-si/